btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

-# Voltage Cloud web deployment.
+# Voltage Cloud BTCPay Server web deployment

 We will explain how to deploy the BTCPay Server on `Voltage Cloud`.
 Voltage cloud is building Bitcoin and Lightning infrastructure.
 Its mission is to provide easy and scalable solutions to a Bitcoin standard.